 (4) publication of the contributions in both the Symposium Proceedings and the Journal of the IASS.

-As an incentive for entering the competition, all applicants - whether winners or not - who attend and present their papers at the Annual Symposium receive a free one-year IASS membership.
+As an incentive for entering the competition, all applicants - whether winners or not - who attend and present their papers at the Annual Symposium receive a free one-year IASS Awardee membership for the full calendar year following the symposium.

 How to Apply for the 17th Hangai Prize, 2019